ECTS - Basic Mechanics II-Dynamics

 Course Learning Outcomes The students who succeeded in this course;

-• Students will further develop their ability to define and solve problems in dynamic and kinematics using more advanced techniques.
+• Develop their ability to define and solve problems in dynamic and kinematics using more advanced techniques.

-• Students will develop an understanding of the fundamental principles of applied kinematics for particles and rigid bodies in engineering dynamics.
+• Develop an understanding of the fundamental principles of applied kinematics for particles and rigid bodies in engineering dynamics.

-• Students will demonstrate an integrated understanding of engineering dynamics principles through applications involving problem solving and through creation of design solutions to engineering scenarios.
+• Demonstrate an integrated understanding of engineering dynamics principles through applications, involving problem solving and through creation of design solutions to engineering scenarios.

-• Students will be able to analyze the dynamics of particles and rigid bodies with applications.
+• Analyze the dynamics of particles and rigid bodies with applications.

-• Students will learn the mathematical formulations of dynamics problems.
+• Understand the mathematical formulations of dynamics problems.

 Course Content Kinematics of particles, kinetics of particles and system of particles, kinematics of rigid bodies, mass moments of inertia, kinetics of rigid bodies, and mechanical vibrations.